 - Choose “Core” as the name of the plan you’re in

 - Choose primary care

 Alternatively, you can call member services for help at 206-630-4636 or 888-901-4636, Be sure to have your Kaiser member ID card when you call or search online.

 Don’t forget about dental care

 Delta Dental covers preventive dental screenings and x-rays 100% with no deductible for members in the Regular and ATU benefits groups.
 That means no cost to you!

-Make sure to schedule a dental visit in 2021 to keep next year’s costs low.
-Bonus—after you get a preventive screening, your coinsurance for most other services goes down the following year.
+Make sure to schedule a dental visit yearly to keep next year’s costs low.
+After you get a preventive dental screening, your coinsurance for most other services goes down the following year.
 If you get preventive screenings every year, you could pay nothing out of pocket for most services.